yoyofr/modizer/README.md

 ## Building

-Requires recent Xcode

-To be updated.
+Requires Xcode, currently building with XCode 16.4 in arm64 environment.
+Simulator for Intel based Mac might not work, I cannot test anymore.
+Open Modizer Xcode project file to build, should be straightforward.

  <!-- LANGUAGES BREAKDOWN START -->
 ```